kfarooque/CongressApiResearch/Explore_ModelTopics_R/README.md

 3. Run the related project [CongressApiResearch/DownloadResults](https://github.com/kfarooque/CongressApiResearch/tree/master/DownloadResults) for one or more specific queries, and note where the `results.txt` and individual bill text file(s) are saved.

 ### Run Project
-1. (Only need to do this once for bills to be read in) Run step 0 to create stop list:
+1. Run step 00 to create stop list (only need to do this once for bills to be read in):
   ```
   source("00_CreateStopList.R")
   ```
 2. Define parameters in `config.py`:
+  * `TITLE` = title to use for dashboard
   * `TRAIN_MODEL` = whether to train model (output to `model/*` folder) or apply existing model to new data (output to `results/*` folder)
   * `NUMBER_TOPICS` = number of topics to model in LDA training or apply from LDA model
   * `RANDOM_SEED` = random seed to use for LDA model training